semgrep/semgrep-docs/docs/getting-started.md

 Semgrep is at its best when used to continuously scan code.
 Check out [Semgrep in CI](semgrep-ci/overview.md/) to learn how to get results where you already work: GitHub, GitLab, Slack, Jira, and more.
 To get results even earlier in the development process, such as in a Git pre-commit hook or VS Code, check the available [Semgrep extensions](./extensions.md).

-Check out [Semgrep App](https://semgrep.dev/manage) to integrate CI with PR or MR comments, monitor progress, host private rules (paid tier), and much more!
+Check out [Semgrep Cloud Platform](https://semgrep.dev/manage) (SCP) to integrate CI with PR or MR comments, monitor progress, host private rules (Team and Enterprise tiers), and much more!

+## Logging into Semgrep Cloud Platform

+Logging into SCP from your CLI enables you to:

+* Send findings from your local scans to SCP for findings triage.
+* Quickly configure scans to run either rules from your Rule board or different rules and rulesets.
+* For Team or Enterprise users: run Pro rules from the CLI.

+To log in to SCP:

+1. Create an SCP account by clicking the link: [Sign in to Semgrep Cloud Platform](https://semgrep.dev/login).
+2. In your command line, enter `semgrep login`.
+3. Click the link provided in your CLI and follow the instructions.

-## Upgrading
+## Updating Semgrep

 We [release new Semgrep versions](https://github.com/returntocorp/semgrep/releases) often!
-See [upgrading](./upgrading.md) for more details.
+See [Updating](./upgrading.md) for more details.

 <MoreHelp />